Island Diary December 2014

 returning to the island and takes photos of the sun setting to the southwest.

 Put-in-Bay Diary -Tues., Dec.
-2nd – One of Patty Bauer’s snow globes turns up missing about dinner time at Tipper’s.
+2nd – One of Patty Bauer’s snow globes is missing about dinner time at Tipper’s.
 There’s talk

 Sandusky.

 Put-in-Bay Diary- Fri., Dec.
-5th – A barge load of stone arrives at the Lime Kiln for dock work going on there.
-It’s Ladies Night at Island Hardware.
+5th – A barge load of stone arrives at the Lime Kiln for dock work.
+It’s Ladies’ Night at Island Hardware.
 The bourbon balls are a wonderful treat.
-New infield dirt arrives for the island ball field on Concord Ave. across from the school.
-If anyone is interested in helping offset the costs, please send whatever you may be able to: Lake Erie Island’s Men’s League, c/o Marsha Parker, Box 207, Put-in-Bay, OH 43456.
+New infield dirt comes for the island ball field on Concord Ave. across from the school.
+If anyone is interested in helping offset the costs, please send whatever you can: Lake Erie Island’s Men’s League, c/o Marsha Parker, Box 207, Put-in-Bay, OH 43456.
 Thanks!!!

 Put-in-Bay Diary- Sat., Dec.
 6th – The island is busy as usual.
-There are basketball games at the school gym, plus the cookie exchange in the school library.
+There are basketball games at the school gym and cookie exchange in the school library.
 In the evening, Glenn Cooper and Jackie Taylor host a Moonlight party.
-Those in attendance are able to take a look at the moon through Gene Zajac’s telescopes set up on the shoreline.
+Those in attendance can take a look at the moon through Gene Zajac’s telescopes set up on the shoreline.

 Put-in-Bay Diary- Sun., Dec.
 7th – Ferryboats leave from the downtown dock as winds hamper the use of the east side of the Lime Kiln Dock.

-Put-in-Bay Diary – Mon., Dec, 8th – The Put-in-Bay Village Council votes for a $765,000 2015 budget for the police department.
-The Black Swamp Conservancy holds it annual Christmas Potluck at South Bass Island Lighthouse.
+Put-in-Bay Diary – Mon., Dec 8th – The Put-in-Bay Village Council votes for a $765,000 2015 budget for the police department.
+The Black Swamp Conservancy holds its annual Christmas Potluck at South Bass Island Lighthouse.

 Put-in-Bay Diary -Tues., Dec.
 9th – Workers are busy at the Lime Kiln dock matching up the stern of the ferry with the new ramp extension that is under construction.
 Miyah Uszak celebrates her 5th birthday.

 Mon., Dec.
-15th – The Bass Islands’ largest Interfaith activity of the year, the “Ullr Fest,” took place on the waterfront between boardwalk and A-Dock.
-Ullr is the Norse God of ice and snow.
-The festive gathering included a potluck, the arrival of Ullr …….prayers led by Mother Mary Staley from St. Paul’s and Jeremy Hollingshead from St. Johns @ the Bay and the burning of a sacrificial pig on the water just offshore.
+15th – The Bass Islands’ largest Interfaith activity of the year, the “Ullr Fest,” took place on the waterfront between the boardwalk and A-D Ullr is the Norse God of ice and snow.
+The festive gathering included a potluck, the arrival of Ullr …….prayers led by Mother Mary Staley from St. Paul’ Jere Hollingshead from St. Johns @ the Bay, and the burning of a sacrificial pig on offshore water.
 There was also a soup and dessert meeting at the Town Hall to discuss the proposed user fee increase at Perry’s Monument.
-Sharon Duggan and George Stoiber presented a presentation at the Senior Center about their trip to Russia.
+Sharon Duggan and George Stoiber presented at the Senior Center about th.

 Tues., Dec.
 16th – The Senior Center’s holiday luncheon takes place at noon and the student holiday concert takes place at the school in the evening.